Equipment Financing Guide 2024: How to Fund Your Business Equipment Without Breaking the Bank

 Asset-Based Lending

-In 2024, businesses can deduct up to $1.16 million in equipment purchases:
+In 2024, businesses can deduct up to $1.16 million in equipment purchases with these requirements:

-- Must be used more than 50% for business
+- Equipment must be used more than 50% for business purposes

-- Phase-out begins at $2.89 million in purchases
+- Phase-out begins at $2.89 million in total purchases

 Lease vs. Purchase Tax Implications